tobias-zucali/jamstack-static-generated-app/README.md

   - the overhead when initially creating the [Schema](https://graphql.org/learn/schema/) pays off as soon as you want to extend the functionality
   - I used the light-weight client-side library [urql](https://formidable.com/open-source/urql/) which worked fine up to now and is easily exchangeable
     - interesting alternatives with lots more features are [Relay](https://relay.dev) or [Apollo](https://www.apollographql.com)
-  - I only used the [GraphQL.js](https://github.com/graphql/graphql-js) reference implementation on the server side, but there are problems e.g. with the preflight response
+  - I only used the [GraphQL.js](https://github.com/graphql/graphql-js) reference implementation and [Apollo Server Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) on the server side
-    - alternatives like [Apollo Server Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) should be evaluated, there are good solutions for other backend languages as well
   - [PostGrahile](https://www.graphile.org/) as the connector to a PostgreSQL database sounds like a very interesting option
 - functions as a service via [Netlify Functions](https://www.netlify.com/docs/functions/)
   - lambda functions are great as you do not need to take care for a server